 Key Takeaways

-Metropolitan Police Commissioner Sir Mark Rowley defended officers who used force to arrest a suspect in the Golders Green stabbings, calling their actions necessary and lifesaving.
+Metropolitan Police Commissioner Sir Mark Rowley defended his officers' use of force in detaining Essa Suleiman, who stabbed two Jewish men in Golders Green.
 The attack has heightened concerns about rising antisemitism in the UK.

 The attack occurred on Wednesday in Golders Green, north London, where two Jewish men—Moshe Shine, 76, and Shloime Rand, 34—were stabbed.
 Survivor Mr. Rand described how the blade came just 'two centimetres' from his heart.
 The suspect, Essa Suleiman, 45, was charged with three counts of attempted murder and is believed to have a history of serious violence and mental health issues.